 I grew up in the 90's in suburban Iowa where the arts were well supported in our schools.
 As soon as I was able to choose my own class schedule, all of my electives were in the arts.
 I had amazing art teachers who provided knowledge and inspiration.
 I was able to experience all mediums of visual art including drawing, painting, sculpture, photography, graphic design, jewelry/metals, and of course ceramics, all before leaving high school.

 Since college I have continued to develop my work as a part-time studio potter where I produce work for galleries, art festivals, and exhibitions from my home studio.
-I have also found a career in arts education and administration, ranging from teaching youth ceramics classes to my current position as Education & Outreach Coordinator for the Dougherty Arts Center in Austin, Texas.
+I have also found a career in arts education and administration, ranging from teaching youth ceramics classes to working to create arts outreach and artist professional development programming in Austin.
+I am currently in Newcastle, Maine for the summer as the Residency Liaison for Watershed Center for the Ceramic Arts.